 Insert the SD card into the SD Flash Card Slot.
 Once inserted, the MSD should display "U02".
 The file will then be copied from the SD card to the controller RAM.
-This will take only a few seconds.
+See Note below.

-If nothing happens when you insert the SD card, a possible cause is that you are using a SD card than that the controller does not recognize.
+It could take up to one minute after inserting the SD card before the U02 status code is displayed.
+If nothing happens after the time interval above, a possible cause is that you are using a SD card than that the controller does not recognize.